HOI-PAGE: Zero-Shot Human-Object Interaction Generation with Part Affordance Guidance: Method

-\mypara{Penetration Loss.} We compute the penetration loss $\LossPenetration$ for all object-human pairs.
-We pre-compute a signed distance field for each object input and use it to compute the penetration depth between vertices of a human body and an object surface.
+\mypara{Penetration.} We compute a penetration loss $\LossPenetration$ for all object-human pairs.
+A signed distance field is pre-computed for each 3D object for measuring the penetration depth between vertices of a human body and the object surface.
 This follows established practice in human-object penetration loss for interactions \cite{li2024genzi,Hassan_2019_ICCV}.